dennisppaul/umgebung/_posts/2025-04-04-Umfeld--A-C-C++Variant-of-Processing.md

 **coding is caring!**

-this is why i set up a discord server where we can share and talk ( yet another debatable platform, but i wanted to open this up to non-HfK people … convenience > æthics ):
+this is why i set up a discord server where we can share and talk ( yet another debatable platform, but i wanted to open this up to non-HfK people … convenience > aesthetics ):

 https://d3-is.de/umfeld